hughsk/unindex-mesh/README.md

 ### `require('unindex-mesh')(positions, faces[, out])` ###

-`positions` is an array of vertex positions, with each element being a 3 element vector.

-`faces` is a list of triangular faces, with each element being a 3 element vector of integer indexes.
+`positions` is an array of vertex positions and `faces` is a list of faces.
+The number of points for each face and dimension of each position is determined by the first position/face supplied.

 `out` is an optional argument for including your own array to output the result into.
 If not passed, a `Float32Array` of the correct length will